Orlando Bloom, Kristy Hinze Spotted: Actor Enjoys Holiday After Katy Perry Split

 Orlando Bloom seems to be enjoying the single life as he was seen with different women ever since he and Katy Perry split up.
-After he was spotted dodging the paparazzi with a mystery brunette later identified as Brazilian model, Thaila Ayala, the The Hobbit: The Battle of the Five Armies” actor was seen once again enjoying a relaxing time with a beauty – this time it’s Australian model Kristy Hinze.
+After he was spotted dodging the paparazzi with a mystery brunette later identified as Brazilian model Thaila Ayala, the Hobbit: The Battle of the Five Armies actor was seen once again enjoying a relaxing time with a beauty – this time it’s Australian model Kristy Hinze.

-Orlando Bloom has been on a Caribbean getaway at St. Barts with Hinze for several days now, Mail Online reported.
+Orlando Bloom has been on a Caribbean getaway at St. Barts with Hinze for several days now, Daily Mail reported.
 But before anyone jumps into conclusion, the actor is actually on a vacation with Kristy’s family.
 They are not romantically linked to each other since Hinze is happily married to her husband, billionaire James Clark, who is also there with them.

 According to Kristy Hinze’s representative, the former Project Runway Australia judge and her family have been in the Caribbean cruising in their yacht.
 Bloom appears to be in a good place right now a month after his split with Katy Perry was confirmed.
 He was all smiles as he enjoyed a dinner date with Hinze and her family.
 Orlando can definitely benefit from going out with friends to escape the drama surrounding his split with the Roar singer.